When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • metabolic disorders and endocrine pathologies

-• diseases of the blood system
+• blood system diseases

 Gastroscopy in the presence of relative contraindications is carried out only after preliminary preparation aimed at stopping pathological conditions.